fae-exe/kamoshigay/README.txt

 	cost increase:200%
 	req:5 sadSerow:earned

-    *bigBlanket
-	name:Big blanket
-	desc:The caprinaes can all huddle under this big blanket for warmth.
-It is woven from a thread synthesized using cappyness. cost:100 capriCrystals
-	tags:healcold
-	on tick:yield 0.2*(coldKamoshikas) cappyness
-	req:10 coldKamoshikas:earned

-    *goatMovies
-	name:Goat movies
-	desc:This goat-cinema will allow your taiwanese serows to enjoy fun movies together, distracting them from the dread of existence.
-Goat moviemakers need cappyness to create new films, though. cost:200 capriCrystals
-	tags:healsad
-	on tick:yield 0.4*(sadSerows) cappyness
-	req:10 sadSerows:earned

     *coldMutator
 	name:Cold-mutation
-	desc:This process can turn a cold kamoshita into a sad serow, taking the cold from outside the goat and injecting it inside the goat. cost:1 coldKamoshita, 120 capriCrystals
+	desc:This process can distillate 5 cold kamoshita into a sad serow, taking the cold from <i>outside</i> the goats and concentrating it within a single goat. cost:5 coldKamoshita, 500 capriCrystals
 	tags:transmutation
 	on earn:yield 1 sadSerow
 	req:1 sadSerow